 Minutes away from city’s major attractions, this hotel features an indoor pool, free high-speed Internet and complimentary Express Start hot breakfast buffet.

 Modern conveniences and old-world charm in delightful Victorian setting.
-Full breakfast, evening tea.
+Full breakfast, 24/7 hot beverages centre.
 Free Wi-Fi, air-conditioning.
-Close to Civic Centre and Canada-US Border.
+Close to Civic Centre and Canada-US border.

 Fundy Wonders & Whales Road Trip